TrackerLounge/TrackingAndPhotogrammetry/README.md

 # Steps to complete
 To do this we will:
 - Use an ordinary point and shoot camera (e.g. mine is an older Casio Exilim 12.1 Mega-pixel) to take ~30-40 pictures of the track from all angles.
-- Use Meshroom or Regard3D free software to convert jpg images into a digital mesh model.
+- Use Meshroom (if you have a graphics card that supports CUDA) or Regard3D (if you don't have a graphics card).
+Both are free software to convert jpg images into a digital mesh model using photogrammetry techniques.
 - Use Blender3d to cleanup the mesh, fill any holes, and preform post-processing or analysis.

 # Prepping for the Photoshoot